Calendar of festivals and cultural and sporting activities

 23 and 24 June

-Fire, music, and human castles are the backbone of the Saint John Festival in Tarragona
+Fire, music, and human castles are the backbone of the St. John Festival in Tarragona

-The main events take place in El Serrallo, Tarragona's seafarers´ neighbourhood, with the arrival of the flame from the Canigó, and on the Rambla Nova, with the Fire Parade, led by the local fire groups (Ball de Diables, Drac, Bou, Griu, Víbria and Colla de Diables Voramar del Serrallo), accompanied by some invited groups, which ends with the lighting of the bonfire.
+The main events of the St. John Festival take place in El Serrallo, Tarragona's seafarers´ neighbourhood, with the arrival of the flame from the Canigó, and on the Rambla Nova, with the Fire Parade, led by the local fire groups (Ball de Diables, Drac, Bou, Griu, Víbria and Colla de Diables Voramar del Serrallo), accompanied by some invited groups, which ends with the lighting of the bonfire.
 Kermesses (street parties) take place in different squares around the city, ending at dawn.

 Tarragona, Ciutat de Castells - Ciudad de / Ville de / City of Castells